SAM-e Depression Treatment: Can S-Adenosyl-L-Methionine Treat Depression?

 Note that some of these studies may have shortcomings.
 For example, many SAM-e clinical trials utilize a small pool of participants.
 When conducting an experimental study, it can be crucial to analyze a representative sample.

 Effectiveness and safety may not be the only considerations for depression treatment.
-Often, affordability can be a benefit of SAM-e.
+Often, affordability is also a consideration.
 With quality insurance coverage, obtaining prescription antidepressants can be affordable.
-After accounting for insurance coverage, prescription medication may be less expensive than SAM-e.
+After accounting for insurance coverage, prescription medication may sometimes be less expensive than SAM-e or other over the counter supplementation.

-However, if someone has a poor healthcare plan or does not have one at all, SAM-e depression treatment could be more affordable than prescription medication.
+However, if someone has a poor healthcare plan or does not have one at all, SAM-e could be more affordable than prescription medication.
 Without financial assistance, the cost of traditional treatment with SSRIs can be a barrier.
-A bottle of SAM-e capsules can often be easy to find at the grocery store and may cost less than prescription medication.
-However, talk to your doctor before buying SAM-e.
+A bottle of SAM-e capsules can often be easy to find at the grocery store and in some cases cost less than prescription medication.
+However, talk to your doctor before buying SAM-e, to determine if it is recommended option in your specific situation.

-Prescription medications and supplements like SAM-e may not be the only way to overcome depression.
-Therapy has been used for many years to treat this mental health condition successfully, and working with a licensed mental health professional can provide you with the tools to improve your mental health long-term.
+Prescription medications and supplements like SAM-e may not be the only way to treat depression.
+Therapy has been used for many years to treat this mental health condition, working with a licensed mental health professional can provide you with the tools to improve your mental health long-term.

 As one study explains, online therapy can be an effective alternative to traditional in-person therapy.
 The study’s participants experienced an improvement in their depression symptoms that was sustained long-term and associated with a more significant quality of life.